-The EMG is able to determine the state of the nerves that innervate the muscles, which is why your doctor may consider that these should be found pinching or compressing somewhere.
+The EMG can determine the state of the nerves that innervate the muscles, so your doctor may consider that these should be found pinching or compressing somewhere.

 How is an Electromyogram done?

-Small electrodes are inserted into the muscles of the legs, where the nerve that goes to each muscle is stimulated to then observe how long it takes the electrical signal to reach the muscle and cause it to contract.
+Small electrodes are inserted into the muscles of the legs, where the nerve that goes to each power is stimulated to observe then how long it takes the electrical signal to reach the strength and cause it to contract.
 The procedure takes about 2 to 3 hours to complete.

 What are the limitations?

-An Electromyogram does not show the reason why there is a problem with the nerves in the spine or what is causing it.
-The test mainly looks at how your muscles are reacting to the nerve problem, including determining that they can not be in the same place.
+An Electromyogram does not show why there is a problem with the nerves in the spine or what is causing it.
+The test mainly looks at how your muscles react to the nerve problem, including determining that they can not be in the same place.

-Another limitation of the EMG is that the result of the test may be normal when the nerve is actually damaged.
-This is called a “false positive”, that is, the results of the tests look positive even though the nerve is actually negative.
+Another limitation of the EMG is that the test result may be expected when the nerve is damaged.
+This is called a “false positive,” The results of the tests look positive even though the nerve is negative.